 Joey is a certified PCGI Top-Rope Guide and works alongside certified guides on a weekly basis.
 He took the AMGA Single Pitch Instructor course in April of 2018 and is planning on being assessed for certification in 2021.
 He is a Wilderness First Aid, Wilderness Advanced First Aid and Wilderness First Responder Instructor as well as a High/Low Angle Rescue Instructor.
 He is a former volunteer EMT with South Aberdeen EMS/Bayshore EMS where he served as Sergeant for 2 terms.
 South Aberdeen EMS responds to 1200+ emergency 911 calls annually.
 Joey is also an adjunct instructor with the Center for Wilderness Safety and the Executive Director for the Wilderness & Mountain Safety Institute.
 He was also a key figure in the development of permit programs for guides in the states of both Delaware and New Jersey.
 He recently developed curriculum for backcountry water safety and backcountry food handlers.

 Joey holds first ascent climbs in High Point State Park NJ, Allamuchy State Park NJ, Green Pond NJ and the Delaware Water Gap National Recreation Area on both the NJ and PA sides.
 His most well known ascents are at High Point State Park and a recent first known winter ascent of the Southwest face of Mount Tammany which is a rock, snow and ice climbing route between the upper and lower head walls.
 Joey is the author of the 2018 'Mountain Leader Handbook' which is a formal text for hiking and backpacking guides.
-He is also the author of the soon to be published 'Garden State Climbing' which is a guide book for New Jersey and also an in-depth history book of rock climbing in New Jersey.
+He is also the author of 'Garden State Climbing', which is a guide book for New Jersey and also an in-depth history book of rock climbing in New Jersey.
 Joey, a father of 2 children, calls New Jersey his home.

 - Leave No Trace Trainer